z-dot/oaisi/src/pages/index.md

 ---
 layout: ../layouts/Layout.astro
 ---
-In Summer 2024, the former committee of OxAI Safety and Governance decided to spin out into an independent organisation: OAISI, the Oxford AI Safety Initiative.
+In Summer 2024, the former OxAI Safety and Governance team decided to spin out into an independent organisation: OAISI, the Oxford AI Safety Initiative.

 We hold that:
 1. The AI safety community - particularly at the undergraduate level - at Oxford would benefit from an organisation specifically trying to support research and education in AI safety here.